holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

 ## Let's Investigate More

-I hope disecting `window.performance` especially the `User ResourceTiming Interface` triggers some interest in diving deeper into page timing insights.
+I hope disecting `window.performance` especially the `User ResourceTiming API` triggers some interest in diving deeper into page timing insights.
 The most common use case, of course, is optimizing page speed.
 Since page speed is a very complex topic I hope this helps getting some handle on how to look at it.

 [0]: /category/browsertools